ByteBrigand/SnakeEvolution/readme.md

 # Snake Evolution Game

-Snake Evolution Game is a simple evolutionary simulation of snakes that learn to find and eat food using neural networks.
-The game is implemented in C and uses the SDL2 library for graphics and user input.
-Snakes have their neural networks evolved over time to improve their ability to find and consume food.
+Snake Evolution Game is a simple evolutionary simulation.
+Snakes' neural networks are not trained using machine learning techniques but rather evolve over time through genetic algorithms and natural selection based on their performance in finding and consuming food.

 ## Features